How Do AI Robo-Advisor Alternatives Work?

 How do these tools connect to my brokerage?

 Through an account aggregator.
-Walnut, for example, connects your existing brokerage via SnapTrade, a regulated aggregation provider.
+Walnut, for example, connects your existing brokerage through a regulated aggregator, while other tools use Plaid or a similar aggregator the same way.
 The connection is read-only by default, so the tool can see your holdings and prices but cannot move money unless you separately enable trading and approve each order.
 You connect an account you already have rather than opening a new one.

 How do they use AI?

 They feed your real holdings, and often live prices and recent web data, to a language model as context, then let you ask questions in plain English.
 The model reasons over your actual positions rather than a generic example, so answers are about your portfolio specifically.
-Some tools let you choose the model (for example Claude or ChatGPT) or use a built-in assistant.
+Some tools let you choose the model; Walnut, for instance, lets you talk through Claude or ChatGPT or a built-in assistant.
 Models can still be wrong, so verify specifics before acting.

 Do they trade for me automatically?